 - Fitness trainer or instructor—Help people improve their physical strength and cardiovascular conditioning by leading them through proper exercises, providing advice on food and lifestyle matters, tracking their progress, and offering encouragement.
-Employment of fitness trainers and instructors in the U.S. is projected to rise by 10 percent between 2016 and 2026.1 In 2018, they earned $44,580, on average, for a year of work.
-But some made over $76,090.2
+Employment of fitness trainers and instructors in the U.S. is projected to rise by 10 percent between 2016 and 2026.
+According to the Bureau of Labor Statistics (BLS), they earned $44,580 in 2018, on average, for a year of work.
+But some made over $76,090.

 - Physical therapist aide—Help out with a lot of the basic duties in a physical therapy clinic, including assisting patients and setting up equipment.
-Between 2016 and 2026, the number of jobs for physical therapist aides is projected to increase by 30 percent.1 On average, they made $28,500 in 2018.
-And some earned more than $39,230.2
+Between 2016 and 2026, the number of jobs for physical therapist aides is projected to increase by 30 percent.
+The BLS says that, on average, they made $28,500 in 2018.
+And some earned more than $39,230.

 - Coaching assistant—Contribute to the training and motivation of a sports team or individual athletes by helping other coaches do things like plan and carry out practices, track performances, and identify areas for improvement.
-From 2016 to 2026, employment of coaches and scouts in the U.S. could grow by 13 percent.1 They earned an average salary of $43,870 in 2018, with some making over $77,880.2
+From 2016 to 2026, employment of coaches and scouts in the U.S. could grow by 13 percent.
+BLS data shows that they earned an average salary of $43,870 in 2018, with some making over $77,880.

 3. Where Can You Work If You Have a Sports Medicine Education?